App Size Optimization#

 You can create resolution-independent icons and other scalable media using vector graphics.
 Using these graphics can significantly reduce the space occupied by the APK.
 Vector images are represented in Android as VectorDrawable objects.
 With VectorDrawable objects, a 100-byte file can generate a clear image that matches the screen size.

-However, the system takes a considerable amount of time to render each VectorDrawable object, and larger images take longer to display on the screen.
+However, the system takes considerable time to render each VectorDrawable object, and larger images take longer to display on the screen.
 Therefore, consider using these vector graphics only for displaying small images.

 For details on using VectorDrawable objects, see Using Drawable Resources.